 Slightly soften the slices with a bit of lemon juice; this also prevents it from browning.
 Then arrange them tightly and let the slices sit for at least five minutes to retain the desired shape.

-Now that you know how to cut pears in multiple ways, you are prepared to make your own edible art.
+Now that you know how to cut pears in multiple ways, you are prepared to make your own delicious art.
 Have fun!